The Tsunami

 Water at about 3ft

 I had no idea of what was to come.
 I was concerned that there was to be some incredibly large wave following all this water onto the shore.
-I did not want to be trapped in my room as those below.
+I did not want to be trapped in my room like those below.
 Large objects, carried by the ocean, banged into the building I was in and also into the buildings around me.
 All sorts of things were in the water as the ocean continued to rise, nearly a foot every 10 seconds.
 I felt a wave of finality and inevitability.
 Then I had the feeling/thought, 'I am fated to do many things and live a long life, I will survive'.

 Tsunami on the way out

 I was so excited to have witnessed and survived this whole thing.
 Then I thought about the fishermen up the beach who I had just photographed and played with their kids only the day before yesterday.
-I put on my shoes and ran down the steps, through many remaining large pools of water and out onto the beach.
+I put on my shoes and ran down the steps, through many remaining large pools of water, and out onto the beach.
 The ocean was muddy and had receded to where it 'ordinarily' was.
 The whole beach area was covered in trash and debris and there were rivers of water pouring off the shore in different places.
 I went down the beach in front of my room and then turned left and followed the shore to where the fishermen’s village had been, about two hundred yards up the beach.
 It was simply gone.

 All the boats, about a hundred or more, were gone.
-Almost all of their huts were gone as well.

-and there were a few younger men about trying to carry some of their nets in off the beach.
+and there were a few younger men about trying to carry some of their nets off the beach.

-I began to understand; These people had just lost many of their old and young people.
+I began to understand that these people had just lost many of their old and young people.
 They had just lost all their boats and nets and motors.
 They had just lost all their houses and possessions.
 Everything had just been swept away.
 This wave had caught them suddenly and unawares.
 The young man was completely distraught and angry at life for what had just happened.
 I completely understood and sympathized.
 He was not angry at me, just at life and I provided the immediate focus.

 I turned away from photographing and again took in what had happened to his village, it was gone, all the huts and houses gone, the boats all gone, the motors all gone, the nets mostly gone, I saw one boat floating out at sea, unmanned.
 The very old people were gone.
 The very young people were gone.
 Their life, as they knew it, had just been destroyed.
 I realized that this was happening up and down the Indian coastline and that a very big disaster was occurring.

 The ocean came back about ten minutes later in an even bigger wall of water.
 I fled inland soon after this picture was taken.
 The main 'thing' was that no one knew what was occurring.
 The Indian police did not know when I asked them.
-Most of them believed that this was a typhoon off the coast that had pushed up the huge wall of water- they had experienced this before in a smaller scale.
+Most of them believed that this was a typhoon off the coast that had pushed up the huge wall of water- they had experienced this before on a smaller scale.
 I believed it to be a Tidal wave as I had felt the earthquake that morning.
 I had called my girlfriend in the US to see if she could find out what was occurring.
 It was difficult to get any clear information outside of the fact that there had been a large earthquake off the coast of Indonesia.

 Boats washed up into the town of Mamallapuram several miles away.